spxnso/LBU/readme.md

 # 🔍 Lua Bytecode Utility

 A high-performance Lua Bytecode Decompiler that help you read bytecode.
-This tool is designed for educational purposes, helping developers understand and analyze compiled Lua scripts.
+This tool is designed for Lua 5.1.5, helping developers understand and analyze compiled Lua scripts.

 ---